-Join Anne-Marie Concepción for an in-depth discussion in this video Working with footnotes, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Working with footnotes, part of Word and InDesign: Integration.

 A lot of Word documents have footnotes, and luckily footnotes are pretty easy to…bring into InDesign and any version I think post CS4.…We're looking at a Word document in Word 2011 on the Mac, and it may work the same…regardless of platform or version.
 This document has a few footnotes right up here.…And you insert a footnote in Word, in case you're wondering if you're not a Word…user, in the ribbon.
 Look for wherever (UNKNOWN) elements are,…and you can insert footnote right here by clicking this little guy.…I'm going to undo, or you can go to Insert Footnote and enter the footnote there.…